-Round Rock is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Round Rock is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Round Rock is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Round Rock who work in office and administrative support (13.62%), management occupations (13.35%), and sales jobs (11.39%).

 Also of interest is that Round Rock has more people living here who work in computers and math than 95% of the places in the US.

-The population of Round Rock is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.12% of adults in Round Rock have a bachelor's degree or even advanced degree.
+The citizens of Round Rock are very well educated compared to the average community in the nation: 37.12% of adults in Round Rock have a bachelor's degree or even advanced degree.